 The MBAC region is not large by population, but does have the infrastructure of a larger community.
 It has direct access to the interstate highway system, both east-to-west with I-90, as well as the north-south utilizing I-15.
 The region is serviced by Montana Rail Link with mainline traffic, but also with daily service for small lot delivery and pickup.
-Commercial air service is provided by Helena Regional airport with direct flights to Seattle, Salt Lake, and Denver.
+Commercial air service is provided by Helena Regional Airport with direct flights to Seattle, Salt Lake, and Denver.
+As of early 2019, The Helena Regional Airport is being remodeled and expanded.
+The expansion will add additional gates, seating area and flights.
 Regionally, the rural communities provide small airports with available fuel.

 City services are available with a varied level of capacity and life expectancy.
-On the whole, the regional governments continue to invest in this infrastructure and to keep compliant with regulations.
+On the whole, the regional governments continue to invest in infrastructure and to comply with regulations.
+The entire region is continuing to see investment and upgrades in modern infrastructure such as fiber optic internet, internet connectivity and improvements are crucial for the success of the entire MBAC region, but the rural communities need the investment the most.